lahoti-piyush/prudential-case-study/README.md

 	cd target

-create output directory at C:\weather (default) if you want to override output path then
-set "output.path" to env variable
 In order to start web application on port 8080

 	java -jar  weather-0.0.1-SNAPSHOT.jar

+output is C:\weather (default) if you want to override output path then

+	java -jar weather-0.0.1-SNAPSHOT.jar  --output.path="C:\\asd\\qwe"

 after application started. you can upload file
 URL:-